 One of the more exciting new features in modern motherboards is the introduction of PCIe Gen 4.
 You can read all about it in this article, but the crux of it is that PCIe Gen 4 is a new extremely fast PCIe iteration that is going to be mainstream soon.
 PCIe Gen 4 capability can allow your motherboard to support extremely fast PCIe Gen 4 SSDs and Gen 4 Graphics Cards, although SSDs show the more prominent speed difference.

-As of the time of writing, you need an AMD CPU to be installed in a B550 or an X570 motherboard in order to take advantage of PCIe Gen 4.
-Intel’s upcoming Rocket Lake CPUs are also rumored to support PCIe Gen 4 on Z490 motherboards, although that has not been confirmed yet.
+As of the time of writing, you need an AMD CPU to be installed in a B550 Motherboard or an X570 motherboard for Ryzen 7 3700x in order to take advantage of PCIe Gen 4.
+Intel’s Rocket Lake CPUs also support PCIe Gen 4 on Z490 motherboards.

 Granted, a motherboard is just a fancy PCB when all is said and done, but that is no reason to believe that it should look ugly and unsightly in your PC case.
 In fact, motherboard manufacturers have made impressive improvements lately in the aesthetics of their motherboards as we have departed from the trend of green PCBs.
 Nowadays, motherboards generally offer color-neutral PCBs like black, with other elements on the board being colored in white, silver, or gray.
 These colors tend not to clash with the lighting and other colored elements in your case, therefore are the safest bet.
 Many motherboards also offer built-in lighting which does look quite nice.